builtinnya/pulsense-data-downloader/README.md

 # pulsense-data-downloader

-> A data loader for PULSENSE
+> An unofficial data downloader for PULSENSE.
+> [PULSENSE](https://www.epson.jp/products/pulsense/) is a registered trademark of Epson, registered in Japan, the U.S. and other countries.

 #### Build Setup